Six-Steps to Get Into Nuclear

 Call to Action

-#1 - Now is an excellent opportunity to consider what you want from your new career.
-Start with the end in mind and write down what you are looking for - or wish to avoid in your working life.
+#1 - This is a perfect time to define what you want in your new career.
+Begin with your goals and jot down your desires and what you wish to avoid in your work life.

-#3 - As a bonus action, you may want to take a personality / behavioural assessment such as DISC or the Myers-Briggs Type to gain an additional perspective on the type of work you would naturally enjoy.
+#3 - As an extra step, consider taking a personality or behavioural test, like DISC or Myers-Briggs, to gain further into the types of work you would naturally enjoy.

 3